This Week in Petroleum History: May 5 – 11

 Confederates attack Oilfield

-Rebel cavalry destroyed Burning Springs in 1863 — the first attack on an oilfield in war.
+Rebel cavalry in 1863 raided Burning Springs — the first oilfield attack in war.

-On May 9, 1863, the booming oilfield community at Burning Springs fell to Confederate raiders led by Gen. William “Grumble” Jones.
+On May 9, 1863, the booming oilfield community at Burning Springs fell to the rebel cavalry raiders led by Gen. Jones.
 His four regiments of Virginia cavalry burned cable-tool drilling derricks, production equipment, storage tanks, and thousands of barrels of oil.

 “The First Virginia (Rebel) cavalry at halt.
 Sketched from nature by Mr. A. R. Waud.”
 From Harper’s Weekly, September 27, 1862.
 Gen. Jones’ Brigade consisted of the 6th, 7th, 11th, 12th Virginia Cavalry Regiments and the 35th Virginia Cavalry Battalion.
 Photo courtesy Library of Congress.